We are pleased to offer the following remote and virtual internships during Summer Session A 2021.

 In addition to interning with our institutional partners listed above, students can secure their own internships and receive HistoryCorps credit.
 If you have applied for your own internship, please contact the Center for Community Learning directly to enroll in HIST 195CE.
 Requirements and the enrollment process are outlined here.

-How to apply: For summer internships, please apply directly to the institution you would like to work with.
+How to apply: For these internships, please apply directly to the institution you would like to work with.

 Can I get credit?
 Yes!
 Please apply directly to the institution for the internship.
 If you are accepted, you can enrol in HIST195CE.
 The enrollment process is managed by the Center for Community Engagement.
 Click here for further details.